staillanibm/sttHelloWorld/README.md

     -   sets the JDBC adapter connection parameters, referencing the DB_USERNAME and DB_PASSWORD environment variables.
 We make this connection point to a Postgres database deployed in the same docker compose stack.
     -   sets the value of the SERVER global variable to DOCKER
 -   the .env file which sets values for the environment variables referenced by the application.properties file
--   the docker-compose.yml file which
+-   the docker-compose.yml file with:
-    -   creates a container from the stt-hello-world image,
+    -   a container created from the stt-hello-world image
-    -   mounts the application.properties at the correct location,
-    -   injects the variables defined in .env,
-    -   maps the internal 5555 port to the external 15555 port (meaning we can access the microservice via http://localhost:15555)
-    -   also creates a Postgres container and creates a user using the DB_USERNAME and DB_PASSWORD environment variables
+    -   a Postgres container which configures a user using the DB_USERNAME and DB_PASSWORD environment variables
+    -   a Universal Messaging container

 To start the compose stack:
 ```